 This supplement was created to be used with the electronic version of the Progressive Tinnitus Management How to Manage Your Tinnitus: A Step-by-Step Workbook.
 This document contains the 23 pages in the workbook where you fill in your own information.
-The supplement can be filled in on your computer (examples: click to select check boxes, type in text boxes) or printed and written on while working through the electronic version of the workbook.
+The supplement can be printed and written on while working through the electronic version of the workbook.